LevonKG/Kaggle-case-The-pokemon-dataset/README.md

 This project presents an in-depth analysis and model-building exercise using the **Complete Pokémon Dataset** from Kaggle.
 The goal is to predict whether a Pokémon is "legendary" based on various features like stats, types, and generation.

-Here’s a customized README file for your Kaggle case resolution project focusing on the Pokémon dataset:
+This is a Kaggle Case project submission to APC course (UAB).

 ---